NOMINATIONS ARE NOT YET OPEN.

 The self-nomination form includes space for a “Candidate’s Statement” of approximately 250 words or less.
 You may use this statement however you wish, and it will be included in materials shared with voting members in advance of the election.

-Every Director shall embrace and commit themselves to furthering the Mission & Vision of the Organization, and shall meet one or more of the following criteria:
+The form will also ask you to affirm that you agree with the Mission & Vision of the Organization, and meet one or more of the following criteria:

 - Having lived or worked within the boundaries of the LEATHER & LGBTQ Cultural District (the “District”).